cc-tweaked/CC-Tweaked/doc/guides/using_modems.md

 ```

 ## Moving items and fluids
-:::Note Fluids are very much the same
+:::note Fluids are very much the same
 We only cover items here, but fluids can be moved in very much the same way.

 Some blocks can have multiple tanks, think of these as multiple inventory slots.
 The quantity of fluid is like the number of items in the slot.